kolkhis/tech-notes/ato/ato.md

 There were some Raleigh locals there, some representing the TriLUG (Triangle Linux User Group), as well as some other local businesses that were in attendance.

+It was great to see so many local open-source advocates and commuity builders represented alongside the major tech players.

 There were several recruitment agencies that set up booths throughout the center.
 If you're looking for work, there are people who can help you to determine your best fit